Armaan4477/Smart-Aquarium-Control/rpi-collector/README.md

 ![Platform](https://img.shields.io/badge/platform-Docker-blue.svg)

 This directory contains a self-contained Docker service intended to run on a Raspberry Pi or similar local server.
 It routinely polls the ESP32 controller every 60 seconds and stores all readings in a local SQLite database.
-It also exposes a REST API on port **5050** for querying historical data from any device on your LAN.
+It also exposes a REST API on port **5050** for querying historical data from any device on your LAN, and acts as a secure reverse-proxy to serve the ESP32 WebUI without cross-origin issues.

 ---